 An increasing number of international trade disputes are settled through the WTO dispute settlement (DS) procedure.
 In parallel, an increasing number of international investment disputes are settled through investor-host state arbitration procedure.
 What does "transparency" mean in the context of international trade and investment dispute settlement?
 Why is enhanced transparency demanded?
 To what extent and in what manner should these dispute settlement procedures be transparent?
 The book addresses these issues of securing transparency in international trade and investment dispute settlement.

-The book will appeal to both scholars and students interested in international economic law and international relations, as well as lawyers and government officials who deal with international trade and investment regulation.
+The book appeals to both scholars and students interested in international economic law and international relations, as well as lawyers and government officials who deal with international trade and investment regulation.

 1. Introduction, Junji Nakagawa and Daniel Magraw 2.
 The Ordre Public Dimensions of Confidentiality and Transparency in International Arbitration, Florentino P. Feliciano 3.
 Transparency and the Role of Domestic Process, Yuka Fukunaga 4.
 Why Should There Be Public Knowledge and Understanding of East Asia’s Regional Trade Disputes? , C.L.
 Lim 5.
 Webcasting, Sofia Plagakis 6.
 Transparency of Investment Awards, Federico Ortino 7.
 International Investment Activities, Peter L. Lallas